-IRSHAD MANJI is a renowned author, educator, and founder of the Moral Courage Academy in Hawaii.
+IRSHAD MANJI is a renowned author, educator, and founder of the Moral Courage Academy.
 Moral courage means doing the right thing in the face of your fears.
 Irshad began to practice it as she traveled the world to champion a reformist interpretation of Islam.
 In 2003, Irshad released her international bestseller, The Trouble with Islam Today: A Muslim's Call for Reform in Her Faith, now published in more than 30 countries.
 In 2007, her Emmy-nominated PBS film, Faith Without Fear, artfully followed her personal campaign to reconcile Islam with women’s equality, respect for minorities, and honest debate.

 Irshad’s work earns high distinction in both the business and humanitarian realms.
 The World Economic Forum has selected her as a Young Global Leader.
 More recently, she won the Tom Lantos Award for Human Rights and Justice, named after the only Holocaust survivor to be elected to the U.S. Congress.
 Irshad's most recent book, Don’t Label Me, is a provocative new take on diversity that inspires us re-think how we see one another -- and ourselves.
 The recipient of two honorary doctorates, she has engaged students as diverse as West Point cadets and Dalai Lama fellows.
 Her overarching message: Whatever your vision of progress, you will need to win over many holdouts.
 That requires listening to the Other, which in turn demands exercising moral courage: speaking truth to the power of one's ego no less than to the powers-that-be in our material world.